sagemath/trac_to_gh/Issue 2304.md

 # Issue 2304: sparse_poly should probably be removed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2304

 Original creator: dmharvey